Thomahawkuru/Realsense-Surround-Tracking/README.md

 ## File Overview
-- `multidetector.py`: Main script that runs YOLO object detection on multiple RealSense cameras and outputs 3D coordinates for each detected object.
+- `multidetector.py`: Main class that runs YOLO object detection on multiple RealSense cameras and outputs 3D coordinates for each detected object.
-- `merger.py`: Script for merging object detections across cameras and plotting the results.
+- `merger.py`: Class for merging object detections across cameras and plotting the results.
 - `CAMERAS.json`: Configuration file specifying the serial numbers and extrinsics for each camera.
 - `plot_cameras.py`: Visualize camera extrinsics specified in CAMERAS.json as verification